How we choose what to recommend.

-Our top pick is the Moen SecureMount Grab Bar (~$30 on Amazon) — it is the safest, most reliable permanently-mounted grab bar available in the mid-price range.
+Our top pick is the Moen Home Care Grab Bar (~$27 on Amazon), the safest, most reliable permanently mounted grab bar in the value price range.
 Properly installed, it supports 500 lbs and looks like standard bathroom hardware rather than a medical device.
 We evaluated 8 grab bars across permanent, suction, and freestanding categories to give you a clear comparison.

 Grab bars are the single highest-ROI bathroom safety investment you can make for an aging parent.
 A 12-inch bar costs $12 and takes 30 minutes to install.
 A hip fracture from a bathroom fall costs an average of $30,000 to $50,000 in medical care and rehabilitation.
 If your parent's bathroom does not have grab bars yet, this guide will help you get the right ones in the right places today.